-Since the dawn of our existence, the procedure of removing teeth has been present.
+Since the dawn of our existence, the need for removing teeth has been present.
 Fortunately, teeth extractions have become a much more refined process in modern times.
-The dentists at St. Lawrence Dentistry have ample experience in teeth removals should you require this service.
+Dr. Hawryluk Jr. has ample experience in teeth removals should you require this service.

-Extractions may be performed for several reasons including severe tooth decay, infection, tooth damage, gum disease, and issues generated from wisdom teeth being impacted under the gum.
-In addition, sometimes teeth are removed to make space for orthodontic treatment.
+There are several reasons why a tooth may need removal – including severe tooth decay, infection, tooth damage, and gum disease.
+Also, sometimes teeth are removed to make space for orthodontic treatment.

-Extractions can be simple or surgical.
-Simple extractions are performed on teeth that are visible and easily accessible in the mouth.
-Simple extractions do not require an incision, and are performed under local anesthetic.
+Extractions can be simple or surgical—simple extractions are in situations where a tooth is visible and easily accessible in the mouth and do not require an incision.
 Surgical extractions involve the removal of teeth that are hard to reach because they have broken under the gum line or because they have not erupted fully.
-Surgical extractions require an incision, and may be performed using sedation such as nitrous oxide.
-Surgical or ‘complex extractions’ are nothing to worry about and St. Lawrence Dentistry can perform these in a very comfortable manner.
+Surgical extractions require an incision, sometimes splitting the tooth into a few pieces, and sometimes are accomplished under sedation such as nitrous oxide.
+Surgical or ‘complex extractions’ are nothing to worry about, and St. Lawrence Dentistry can perform these in a very comfortable manner.

-The first step in a tooth extraction will be the dentist obtaining your medical history from you.
+The first step in tooth extraction is reviewing your medical history.
 Then Dr. Hawryluk will go over different options for dental sedation.
 These include very mild sedation via Ativan tablets, nitrous oxide, or being fully asleep.
-In general patients tolerate the tooth removal process well without deeper sedation.
-However, if you wish to be asleep for the procedure please inform our dentists.
+In general, patients tolerate the tooth removal process well without more profound sedation.
+However, if you wish to be asleep for the procedure, please inform Dr. Hawryluk.

 A local anesthetic is then applied to numb the area.
-Specialized instruments are used such as a dental elevator or forceps to gently loosen the tooth.
-Dr. Hawryluk focuses on removing teeth with the least possible trauma to the surrounding tissues to ensure the most the most uneventful recovery possible.
+Specialized instruments are used, such as a dental elevator or forceps to loosen the tooth gently.
+Dr. Hawryluk focuses on removing teeth with the least possible trauma to the surrounding tissues to ensure the most uneventful recovery possible.

-Sometimes there is an option of ‘extraction socket grafting’.
-This is where particulate bone is placed in the socket after the extraction.
-This ensures the socket heals up with as much bone as possible which, in effect, strengthens your jaw bone.
-This is especially important if a patient is considering placing a dental implant after the tooth removal.
-More bone preserved from the socket grafting means a stronger and more robust implant can be placed.
-Hence extraction socket grafting can enhance the long term survivability of a dental implant after a tooth removal.
+Sometimes there is an option of ‘extraction socket grafting’ – where the dentist places particulate bone in the socket after the extraction.
+The socket will heal with a higher volume and density, which, in effect, strengthens your jaw bone.
+If a patient is considering placing a dental implant after tooth removal, this is especially important.
+More bone preserved from the socket grafting means the placement of a more reliable and robust implant is possible.
+Hence extraction socket grafting can enhance the long term survivability of a dental implant after tooth removal.
 We will discuss this important bone preservation method with you if your specific circumstance pertains to it.

-St. Lawrence Dentistry will be everything possible to mitigate the healing period following a tooth extraction.
-We will inform you prior to the extraction what you can possibly expect post tooth removal.
+St. Lawrence Dentistry will do everything possible to mitigate the healing period following a tooth extraction.
+We will inform you before the removal of what you can expect post-operatively.
 In general, the extent of the healing period is proportionate to the amount of work needed to remove the tooth.
-Some swelling, minor bruising are common tooth removal issues.
-Dr. Hawryluk will assess if antibiotics and/or pain medication is warranted in your particular situation.
-If you have a question or issue in the post extraction period please call our office.
-In non-business hours we have a 24 hour answering service.
-There are instructions we will go over with you after your tooth extraction which can help avoid complications.
-These include, but are not limited to, no rising for 24 hours, and no smoking for at least 3 days.
+Some swelling, minor bruising are common.
+If you have a question or concern in the post-extraction period, please call our office.
+In non-business hours we have a 24-hour answering service.
+There are instructions we will go over with you after your tooth extraction, which can help avoid complications.
+These include, but are not limited to, no rising for 24 hours, and no smoking for at least three days.

-Sometimes it is prudent to replace a missing tooth following a dental extraction.
-This is because once a tooth is removed; the space created by the missing tooth can allow the surrounding teeth to shift into that space.
+Sometimes it is prudent to replace a missing tooth following dental extraction.
+After removal, the space created by the missing tooth can allow the surrounding teeth to shift into that space.
 This shift could cause a misalignment in your mouth that can result in chewing or jaw-joint problems.
-These shifted teeth are harder to clean, making them more susceptible to gum disease, decay or even additional tooth loss.
-For these reasons, it’s sometimes important to consider replacing the tooth with a dental appliance such as a bridge, a removable partial denture or an implant.
+These shifted teeth are harder to clean, making them more susceptible to gum disease, decay, or even additional tooth loss.
+For these reasons, it’s sometimes essential to consider replacing the tooth with a dental appliance such as a bridge, a removable partial denture or an implant.